-As a singer-songwriter, SJ has released three albums, most recently Blood and Bones in 2011.
+As a solo singer-songwriter, SJ has also released three albums, most recently Blood and Bones in 2011.
 The songs feature contributions from some of SJ’s heroes like Rodney Crowell, guitarist Richard Bennett (Steve Earle’s Guitar Town) and the Love Sponge Strings (Bruce Springsteen’s The Rising).

 He performed songs from Blood and Bones live on the Ian Dempsey Breakfast Show on Today FM and on Ireland AM on TV3.